Franklin-Based Mars Petcare Appoints New North America Regional President for Pet Nutrition Business - NewsBreak

 Franklin-Based Mars Petcare Appoints New North America Regional President for Pet Nutrition Business

 In her new role, McDonald will bring her deep consumer packaged goods expertise to drive continued innovation in the dynamic pet food category.
-She will be responsible for the full Mars Pet Nutrition North America portfolio, including beloved brands like PEDIGREE®, IAMS™ and CESAR®.
+She will be responsible for the full Mars Pet Nutrition North America portfolio, including beloved brands like PEDIGREE ®, IAMS and CESAR ®.
 With her robust global experience, McDonald will grow and evolve the company’s talented Associates, brands and operations while driving the company’s purpose: A BETTER WORLD FOR PETS.

 “Alanna is a proven leader who brings strong global perspective on what consumers want and what retailers need.
 She understands the massive potential of a well-placed digital experience – positioning us to meet the evolving needs of pet parents for years to come,” said Ikdeep Singh, Global President, Mars Pet Nutrition.
 “She is purpose-driven and a champion of equity, inclusion and diversity with a passion for Associate development that will greatly benefit our North American business and talented Associates.”